ryantd42/NY-Legislative-Git/2023/A3412C-2023/bill.md

  REASONABLY  LIKELY  TO CAUSE THE INCARCERATED INDIVIDUAL TO BELIEVE THAT IF THEY DO NOT PROVIDE SUCH LABOR THAT  THEY  OR  ANOTHER  PERSON  WOULD SUFFER  PHYSICAL,  EMOTIONAL  OR  MENTAL  HARM,  OR OTHER ADVERSE CONSE- QUENCES.
-  ANY INCARCERATED INDIVIDUAL WHO VOLUNTARILY PROVIDES  LABOR  SHALL  BE ENTITLED  TO  ALL LABOR PROTECTIONS THAT WOULD BE PROVIDED FOR WORK OF A SIMILAR NATURE, BUT FOR SUCH INDIVIDUAL'S  CONDITION  OF  INCARCERATION.
 THIS SECTION SHALL BE SELF-EXECUTING.
   § 2.
 Resolved (if the Senate concur), That the foregoing  be  referred to  the  first  regular  legislative  session  convening  after the next succeeding general election of members of the assembly, and, in conform- ity with section 1 of article 19 of the constitution, be published for 3 months previous to the time of such election.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD89022-02-3
+  LBD89022-04-3